llauren/raspiator/README.md

 ## Getting started

-Install **Ansible** on your workstation (using Homebrew or pip, or whatever means you fancy).
-Burn a norman Raspbian installation on an SD card.
+Install **Ansible** on your workstation (using Homebrew or pip if you're on a Mac).
+Burn a normal Raspbian installation on an SD card.
 Jump through the normal first-boot hoops.
 Give maximum space for the graphics.
 Give the Raspi a hostname.
 Depending on your network, you may need to add the hostname to your DHCP leases.